dotnet/docs/docs/core/extensions/httpclient-factory.md

 1. Create an instance of `TodoService`, passing in the instance of `HttpClient` to its constructor.

 > [!IMPORTANT]
 > Using typed clients in singleton services can be dangerous.
-For more information, see the [Using Typed clients in singleton services](#using-typed-clients-in-singleton-services) section.
+For more information, see the [Avoid Typed clients in singleton services](#avoid-typed-clients-in-singleton-services) section.

 ### Generated clients